mogria/3source/README.md

 If you're modifying SASS files, run the following command so the files automatically get compiled:

     % gulp --watch

-You may need to adjust the permissions so laravel can not only access files but also write them:

-    % chown -R $USER:www-data storage # may need sudo
-    % chmod -R 775 storage
-    % chown -R $USER:www-data bootstrap/cache # may need sudo
-    % chmod -R 775 bootstrap/cache

 The docker containers used will run under the www-data user.